Puppet’s command line interface (CLI) consists of a single

 Puppet Server is a core service and has its own subcommand,

 Puppet apply is a core command that manages systems without contacting a Puppet master server.
 Using Puppet modules and various other data sources, it compiles its own configuration catalog, and then immediately applies the catalog.

 Puppet ssl is a command for managing SSL keys and certificates for Puppet SSL clients needing to communicate with your Puppetinfrastructure.

 puppet ssl <action> [--certname <name>]

-submit request: Generate a certificate signing request (CSR) and submit it to the CA. If a private and public key pair already exist, they will be used to generate the CSR.
-Otherwise, a new key pair will be generated.
+submit request: Generate a certificate signing request (CSR) and submit it to the CA. If a private and public key pair already exist, they are used to generate the CSR.
+Otherwise, a new key pair is generated.
 If a CSR has already been submitted with the given

 download_cert: Download a certificate for this host.
-If the current private key matches the downloaded certificate, then the certificate will be saved and used for subsequent requests.
-If there is already an existing certificate, it will be overwritten.
+If the current private key matches the downloaded certificate, then the certificate is saved and used for subsequent requests.
+If there is already an existing certificate, it is overwritten.

 verify: Verify that the private key and certificate are present and match.
 Verify the certificate is issued by a trusted CA, and check the revocation status

 Puppet module is a multi-purpose administrative tool for working with Puppet modules.
 It can install and upgrade new modules from the Puppet Forge, help generate new modules, and package modules for public release.